mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/clusters/index.md

 #### Cluster labels

 Cluster labels are matched to the selectors created for [projects](/dkp/kommander/1.3/projects/).
 If a cluster is removed from a project, any resources deployed to the cluster from that Project are removed.
-If a cluster is added to a project any existing project resources are deployed to the cluster.
+If a cluster is added to a project, any existing project resources are deployed to the cluster.

 ##### Valid labels